ali94wadi/UDACITY-SelfDrivingCarEngr/README.md

 After messing around so much and training for a few hours, "better" results were realized after augmentations to the data.
 This served to mimic nighttime data to artificially inflate their presense in the training dataset.
 Results did improve quite a bit, and some classification is successfull in comparison with the reference training.

 A summary of the augmentations:
--random horizontal flips
+- random horizontal flips
--image crops
+- image crops
--grayscale conversion
+- grayscale conversion
--contrast adjustment
+- contrast adjustment
--brightness adjustments
+- brightness adjustments

 Here are some results: